TypeStrong/tsify/README.md

 # Changelog

+* 2.0.2 - Added support for specifying the `project` option using the JSON content of a `tsconfig.json` file.
 * 2.0.1 - Fixed a bug in which the `include` option was broken if `tsconfig.json` was not in the current directory.
 * 2.0.0 - **Breaking**: updated to the latest `tsconfig`, so `filesGlob` is no longer supported.
 Use TypeScript 2's `exclude` and `include` options instead.
 * 1.0.9 - Implemented additional compiler host methods to support the default inclusion of visible `@types` modules.